-49. The Employees' State Insurance Act, 1948 applies to all non-seasonal factories employing 10 or more persons.
+48. The Employees' State Insurance Act, 1948 applies to all non-seasonal factories employing 10 or more persons.
 The provisions of the Act are being extended area-wise by stages.
 The Act contains an enabling provision under which the "appropriate government" is empowered to extend the provisions of the Act to other classes of establishment - industrial, commercial, agricultural or other-wise.
 Under these provisions, several State Governments have extended the provisions of the Act to shops, hotels, restaurants, cinemas including preview theatres, road motor transport undertakings, newspaper establishments, educational and medical institutions employing 10/20 or more employees.
 Nineteen State Governments have reduced the threshold of coverage of shops and other establishments to 10 or more persons.
-Employees of factories and establishments covered under Act drawing monthly wages upto Rs.15000/- p.m. and Rs.25,000/-p.m for physically challenged employees are covered under the Scheme.
+Employees of factories and establishments covered under Act drawing monthly wages upto Rs.15000/- p.m. and Rs.25,000/- p.m for physically challenged employees are covered under the Scheme.
 The scheme provides medical care, cash benefits to the insured person during the contingencies such as sickness, maternity, employment injury and dependent benefit to the dependents of insured persons in case of death due to employment injury besides payment of funeral expenses of an Insured Person.
 The medical care including hospitalization facilities is also provided to members of the family of the Insured Persons.
 The Employees' State Insurance Scheme is financed by the employers' and employees' contribution.
 The rate of employers' share of contribution is 4.75% of the wages of the employees while the employees' share of contribution is 1.75% of their wages.
 The employees drawing wages upto Rs.100/- per day (w.e.f.
 01/07/2011) are exempted from payment of their share of contribution.
 The expenditure on medical care is shared between the Employees' State Insurance Corporation and the State Governments in the ratio of 7: 1.
 The Corporation does not receive any financial assistance from the Central Government.

+49. Modernization/Upgradation/Expansion of Hospitals:

-- 50. Rajiv Gandhi Shramik Kalyan Yojna: The ESI Corporation has introduced a scheme known as Rajiv Gandhi Shramik Kalyan Yojna (Unemployment Allowance Scheme) with effect from 01.04.2005 for the workers who have been in insurable employment for not less than 3 years and lose their job involuntarily due to retrenchment, closure of factories / establishments and permanent disability are eligible.
-Besides, a skill up-gradation scheme has also been introduced for the IPs/IWs who are in receipt of Unemployment Allowance Scheme and desirous of upgrading their skill.
-They are provided training at various Advanced Institutes located at different centers of the country. - 51.
-Modernization / Upgradation / Expansion of Hospitals: It has been decided by the Corporation to modernize/upgrade/expand all ESI Hospitals in a phased manner and to bring them at par with private corporate Hospitals.
-The bench mark fixed is that all treatment (including diagnostic) is made available to insured Person in-house and he is referred outside only as an exception.
-To facilitate early sanction of equipments for ESI Hospitals, SSMCs/SMCs at state level have been delegated powers to sanction equipments upto Rs.25 lakhs per unit.
-Sophisticated equipments such as MRI/CT Scan etc are installed in few ESIC Hospitals. - 52.
-Establishment of Hospital Development Committees: The ESI Corporation, at its meeting held on 08.07.2008, have decided to constitute Hospital Development Committee for all ESI Hospitals in the country with representation of all stakeholders to review and monitor the functioning of the Hospitals and take on the spot decisions for improving the functioning of the Hospitals.
-The committee has been given requisite executive and financial powers so that its decisions could be implemented. - 53.
-Super Specialty Treatment: With effect from 01.08.2008 super specialty treatment expenditure is borne 100% by Employees' State Insurance Corporation outside the ceiling and the treatment is provided through tie up arrangement with private hospitals. - 54.
-Setting up of Institutions of medical Education: The Employees' State Insurance Corporation has started its first medical college for under graduate course (MBBS) during the academic year 2012-13 in its hospital at Rajaji Nagar, Bangalore.
-During 2013-14 another three colleges have been commissioned at KK Nagar, Tamil Nadu, Joka, West Bengal and Gulbarga, Karnataka.
-Letter of permission has been sought for five medical colleges at Coimbatore, Sanath Nagar, Mandi, Paripally and Faridabad for its commencement from the academic year 2014-15.
+- It has been decided by the Corporation to modernize / upgrade / expand all ESI Hospitals in a phased manner.
+The endeavor is to provide quality medical treatment (including diagnostic) in house. - To facilitate early sanction of equipments for ESI Hospitals, SSMCs / SMCs at state level have been delegated powers to sanction equipments upto Rs.25 lakhs per unit. - Sophisticated equipments such as MRI/CT Scan etc. are installed in few ESIC Hospitals.

+50. Establishment of Hospital Development Committees: The ESI Corporation, at its meeting held on 08.07.2008, have decided to constitute Hospital Development Committee for all ESI Hospitals in the country with representation of all stakeholders to review and monitor the functioning of the Hospitals and take on the spot decisions for improving the functioning of the Hospitals.
+The committee has been given requisite executive and financial powers so that its decisions could be implemented.

+51. Super Specialty Treatment: For ESIC run Hospitals, complete expenditure on Super Specialty Treatment is being borne by ESIC directly.
+There are 36 hospitals which are being run directly by the Corporation.

-55. Monitoring Mechanism: A well-developed monitoring mechanism exists in the Corporation both for financial and physical target / outlay for various items of the work.
+52. Monitoring Mechanism: A well-developed monitoring mechanism exists in the Corporation both for financial and physical target/outlay for various items of the work.